Filco306/challenging-structural-assumptions/fewshot/README.md

 # FewShot experiments with FAAN

-__DISCLAIMER__: I want to acknowledge the work of the original authors of the [FAAN](https://github.com/JiaweiSheng/FAAN) architecture.
+__NOTE__: I want to acknowledge the work of the original authors of the [FAAN](https://github.com/JiaweiSheng/FAAN) architecture.
 Please make sure to cite [their paper, Adaptive Attentional Network for Few-Shot Knowledge Graph Completion](https://aclanthology.org/2020.emnlp-main.131/) if you use this code, since I am re-using their architecture.

 ## Run experiments